-While, as I said, this post was not written only in response to that piece from yesterday, in the piece the author contends that it is relatively useless to simply know whether or not something contains Lead.
-The allegation sounds reasonable enough at first glance: that simply knowing that any particular example of a consumer good – even a plate, mug, bowl or other dishware – “merely” contains Lead serves no function; that only if something has confirmed currently leachable / bioavailable Lead is that information of any value.
+While, as I said, this post was not written only in response to yesterday’s article, the author of the piece contends that it is relatively useless to simply know whether or not something contains Lead.
+The allegation sounds reasonable enough at first glance: that simply knowing whether any particular example of a consumer good — even a plate, mug, bowl, or other dishware — “merely” contains Lead serves no function; that only if something has confirmed currently leachable/bioavailable Lead is that information of any value.

 I emphatically disagree.

 I actually believe the opposite.
-Simply knowing if something has Lead (or Mercury, or Arsenic, etc.) puts consumers in a position of power in making choices for their family and for the health of our environment.
+Simply knowing if something has Lead (Mercury, or Arsenic, etc.) puts consumers in a position of power in making choices for their families and the health of our environment.

 Consumers have a right to know what they are buying — particularly if the items include neurotoxic elements.

 The fact of the matter is that if we had advance knowledge that something contained 20,000 or 50,0000 — or even “only” 10,000 ppm Lead, most of us would likely choose to not purchase (or otherwise acquire) that particular item for use in our home.
 This is especially true if the item in question is something intended for food use, in our kitchens or dining rooms.
-That we (as humans) are likely to choose non-toxic options (over items with heavy metals) is even more likely when you consider how many non-toxic / Lead-free options are out there [and surprisingly, that in most cases the Lead-free options are also often the least-expensive options!]
+That we (as humans) are likely to choose non-toxic options (over items with heavy metals) is even more likely when you consider how many non-toxic/Lead-free options are out there (and surprisingly, in most cases the Lead-free options are also often the least-expensive options!).

 Giving people access to information regarding the historic (or current) use of toxicants in the manufacture of particular consumer goods does not, by default, automatically incite or encourage fear.
-I do acknowledge that some people are fearful – over many things.
-Some people are ignorant, misinformed, confused or overwhelmed; others have been traumatized, and may have developed [diagnosed or un-diagnosed] OCD over their fear of the toxicants in our world.
-That does not – must not – trump the importance of disclosing toxicants [still] widely used in the manufacturing of consumer products (or prevalent in family heirlooms we may use daily.)
+I do acknowledge that some people are fearful — of many things.
+Some people are ignorant, misinformed, confused, or overwhelmed; others have been traumatized and may have developed (diagnosed or un-diagnosed) OCD over their fear of the toxicants in our world.
+That does not — must not — trump the importance of disclosing toxicants (still) widely used in the manufacturing of consumer products (or prevalent in family heirlooms we may use daily).

 Few people are doing this work

 I am very careful with language in all of my posts and work hard at not indulging in sensational posts or click-bait headlines, nor any needlessly alarming, or exaggerated statements on my blog.
-It is very important to me that the information I share is simple, factual and consistently science-based (and that all consumer goods test results reported are replicable.)
+It is very important to me that the information I share is simple, factual, consistently science-based, and that all consumer goods test results reported are replicable.

-There are only a few specific types (or brands) of products that I consider inherently very unsafe [because of their function and usage in a typical home, and risk of consequent (possibly chronic) exposure to the toxicants used].
+There are only a few specific types (or brands) of products that I consider inherently very unsafe (because of their function and usage in a typical home, and the risk of consequent possibly chronic) exposure to the toxicants used).
 In those few cases, I endeavor to be clear and explicit about my concerns with these products.
-[Some examples of more concerning products: all Franciscan Potteries china, colorful vintage Pyrex bowls, and pre-2010 Tupperware.]
+(Some examples of more concerning products: all Franciscan Potteries china, colorful vintage Pyrex bowls, and pre-2010 Tupperware).

 I am not fear-mongering

-Most of my readers (this includes more than 1,948,000 readers in 2019 alone – in more than 200 countries) do not react to what I write with fear.
-Most read the words without “reading between the lines” (looking for – i.e. making up – some kind of “tacit” meaning beyond my words) and most use the information provided to make informed choices.
+Most of my readers (this includes more than 1,948,000 readers in 2019 alone, from more than 200 countries) do not react to what I write with fear.
+Most read the words without “reading between the lines” (looking for, or making up, some kind of tacit meaning beyond my words) and most use the information provided to make informed choices.

 If the presence of Lead were not inherently problematic at even very low levels, the information shared on this blog might arguably not be valuable or relevant information.
-However, the mere presence of any Lead in a child’s environment has been well-documented to be inherently problematic — at remarkably low levels [so low that after researchers reached the consensus that there is no known “low threshold of toxicity” for Lead, our public health agencies in the U.S. and internationally eventually acknowledged this fact, and officially and universally moved to include the language that “there is no safe level of Lead exposure”].
+However, the mere presence of any Lead in a child’s environment has been well-documented to be inherently problematic — at remarkably low levels (so low that after researchers reached the consensus there is no known “low threshold of toxicity” for Lead, our public health agencies in the U.S. and internationally eventually acknowledged this fact and officially, universally moved to include the language that “there is no safe level of Lead exposure”).

 The bigger picture is the concern for the entire lifecycle of any product that incorporates high amounts of Lead — and the very real risks to many people all along the supply chain.
-This includes risks to the miners that mine the Lead (and other toxicants) for the raw materials for these products, risk to the workers that make the products, and perhaps most important – the impact on the human habitat.
-The larger environmental impacts range from the highly toxic waste produced in mining and refining of Lead; to global pollution from emissions generated through manufacturing Leaded products; and ultimately including the issues created at the end-of-life for Lead-containing products with disposal (and even the potential contamination of the manufacturing chain for recycled goods.)
+This includes risks to the miners that mine the Lead (and other toxicants) for the raw materials for these products, risks to the workers that make the products, and perhaps most importantly — the impact on the human habitat.
+The larger environmental impacts range from highly toxic waste produced in the mining and refining of Lead to global pollution from emissions generated through manufacturing Leaded products, and ultimately including the issues created at the end-of-life for Lead-containing products with disposal (even the potential contamination of the manufacturing chain for recycled goods).

 “OCD” or not?

-If the still-largely-unstudied/undetermined specific impact of lower and lower levels of exposure were not a concern, public health agencies across the globe would not have set the toxicity level for Lead in consumer goods at 90 to 100 parts per million.
+If the still-largely-unstudied/undetermined specific impact of lower and lower levels of exposure were not a concern, public health agencies across the globe would not have set the toxicity level for Lead in consumer goods at 90 to 100 parts per million (ppm).
 Consumer goods have the potential to cause harm at very low levels.
 This is why these government standards have been set.
-However it is well beyond the capacity of any government to test all things for safety.
+However, it is well beyond the capacity of any government to test all things for safety.

-In the absence of the government testing of all things – just because something has not yet been proven to be harmful, does not mean it is safe.
+In the absence of the government testing of all things, just because something has not yet been proven to be harmful does not mean it is safe.
 And thus people like me play a role in nudging scientific research and public policy along in the right direction, shifting public concern in a way that encourages scientists to do further study.
-To wit – years after activists (including me) began testing and reporting unsafe levels of Lead in coffee mugs, a formal study was done concluding that this was actually a problem.
-Years after activists (including me) began reporting unsafe levels of Lead in vintage plastic toys, two formal study were undertaken, concluding this was actually a problem.
-Years after activists (including me) began reporting unsafe levels of Lead in the painted decorations of functional (relatively modern) glassware, a study was done (in England), concluding this was actually a problem.
+To wit — years after activists (including me) began testing and reporting unsafe levels of Lead in coffee mugs — a formal study was done concluding this was actually a problem.
+Years after activists (including me) began reporting unsafe levels of Lead in vintage plastic toys, two formal studies were undertaken, concluding this was actually a problem.
+Years after activists (including me) began reporting unsafe levels of Lead in the painted decorations of functional (relatively modern) glassware, a study was done (in England) concluding this was actually a problem.
 I am actually just about to publish some new groundbreaking findings about Lead in vintage books and I expect these findings (which are scientifically replicable) will likely precipitate further study by a scientific body.
-(I will post that link here as soon as it is published.)
+(I will post that link here as soon as it is published).

 Someone has to start the conversation

-To those cynics who may be resistant to accepting “new” scientific information — tending to remain highly skeptical until such information is widely acknowledged at a cultural level: in every field there must be early pioneers.
+To those cynics who may be resistant of accepting “new” scientific information — tending to remain highly skeptical until such information is widely acknowledged at a cultural level: in every field, there must be early pioneers.